Houston Plant Explosion Lawyers

-Plant and refinery explosions are catastrophic—devastating to both industrial workers on-site at the time of the blast, as well as nearby residents who are forced to deal with the fallout.
-Unfortunately, these tragedies are not an uncommon occurrence, and they seem to be happening in Texas with even more frequency as the years go on.
+Plant and refinery explosions are catastrophic—devastating to both industrial workers and residents who have to deal with the fallout.
+Unfortunately, these tragedies seem to be happening in Texas with even more frequency.

 What makes this even worse is the fact that explosions are often caused by factors that could have been prevented had proper care and precautions been taken.
 They are, all too often, caused by owners and managers who fail to take the necessary steps to protect their workers, forcing workers to utilize outdated equipment, failing to take recommended safety measures, and cutting corners to prioritize profit over safety.

 At Arnold & Itkin LLP, we have seen it happen again and again.

 Throughout the years, we've stood side-by-side with the survivors of plant and refinery explosions, as well as family members left behind.
 The one thing we have seen is how frequently the explosions could have been avoided, as well as how often the companies fail to help their employees.
 We hear it every time.
 Loyal employees believe that the company will help them out—that the company will have their back and be there to support them during the recovery process.
 This almost never happens.
 Instead, the company immediately goes into cover-up mode.
 They immediately look for ways to protect their own interests—limiting the recovery of the victims to focus on themselves.

 We refuse to stand by and let companies neglect their duty to their workers.